greggiles/dogsmtb/docs/about.md

 > This is a new 2023 web site work in progress ... be patient!

-We are a Brighton, MI based K-12 Mountain Bike club associated with Brighton Highschool, also supporting surrounding communities.
+We are a Brighton, MI based K-12 Mountain Bike club associated with Brighton High School, also supporting surrounding communities.

 <!--@include: ./equipment.md-->